 The Home Health Standards have been incorrectly and impermissibly interpreted by the WVHCA for decades despite plainly requiring a minimum projection of 229 home health recipients in every county.
 The irrationality of the WVHCA's disregard of the threshold has resulted in inconsistent decisions between two circuit courts and, even worse, a proliferation of duplicative services throughout West Virginia that can easily be avoided through strict adherence to the plain language and purpose of the Home Health Standards.
-For these reasons, and because Respondent Personal Touch relied on outdated population data to support the need methodology in the Application, the decision by the Circuit Court of Kanawha County should be reversed pursuant to W.Va.
+For these reasons, the decision by the Circuit Court of Kanawha County should be reversed pursuant to W.Va.
 Code § 29A-5-4 because: